27 November – 13 December 2020

 The ICA’s annual film festival FRAMES of REPRESENTATION returns for its fifth edition with a programme focussing on the role of spectatorship – a collection of works that explore the spaces between knowledge and participation through the act of viewing.
 The festival continues to be an international showcase for the cinema of the real, exploring in depth the aesthetic and political implications of filmmaking as both a collective practice and an art form.

-Exploring the spaces between knowledge and participation through the act of viewing, this year’s programme premieres 20 films from Africa, Asia, Europe, Latin America and North America, and also features discussions, workshops, live music and Q&As with directors, curators, scholars and other speakers.
+Exploring the spaces between knowledge and participation through the act of viewing, this year’s programme premieres 20 films from Africa, Asia, Europe, Latin America and North America, as well as discussions and Q&As.

 Questioning the role of the spectator within the current audiovisual landscape, FRAMES of REPRESENTATION 2020 aims to challenge the relationship between presentation and action.
 The selected films engage with a shared time that extends from the moment of screening into possibilities for imaginative transformation.
 The festival foregrounds the idea of the image as a proposal for the renegotiation of positions of reception and agency, providing a space for fluid dynamics rather than dichotomies.